 If you ask anyone on the street the best ways to reduce your carbon footprint you might get answers like use public transportation, decrease household energy consumption, or buy locally grown produce.
 It seems a bit outside of the box to consider your finances as a means of reducing your carbon footprint, but one that is equally important.

-When your money sits in a bank or super fund that supports the fossil fuel industry you are inadvertently funding big oil, coal, gas and minding companies.
+When your money sits in a bank or super fund that supports the fossil fuel industry you are inadvertently funding big oil, coal, gas and mining companies.

 Nail your energy efficiency